LauraHingley/CrowdHailer.github.io/_drafts/2015-10-15-handling-errors-in-elixir.md

 ```
 {% endhighlight %}

 Not bad!
-We have a single list of steps, but having the `bind` function and function captures everywhere still makes this a bit messy.
+We have a single list of steps, but having the `bind` function and function capturing everywhere still makes this a bit messy.

 Can we go better again?

-### There is a Monad in the house
+### There is a monad in the house.

 This combination of tagged tuples can be viewed as a result monad.
 The result monad is a monad because it has features in common with other monads.